 This script will be executed automatically when the contact/company is updated, i.e., when the data has been modified (either manually or automatically) and is saved again.
-Starting with CM version 6.10.5.4, the changes which have been performed during the Update action can be monitored using the changes object.
-This is explained in detail in section Working with the Changes Object in Customer Update Actions.

 This script will be executed automatically when the contact/company is deleted.